5 unexpected health problems an eye test can pick up

 When was your last eye test?

-Not only can an optometrist let you know if you need glasses, but they can also detect undiagnosed health conditions well before other symptoms emerge, just by looking at your eyes.
+Not only can an optometrist let you know if you need glasses, but they can also pick up undiagnosed health conditions well before other symptoms appear, just by looking at your eyes.

-Here are some of the unexpected health problems that Health Partners Optometrist Sam Loughlin says might be identified when you’re sitting in the optometry chair.
+Here are some of the unexpected health problems that Health Partners Optometrist Sam Loughlin says might be uncovered when you’re sitting in the optometry chair.

 Diabetes

-A person who has diabetes is not able to maintain healthy levels of glucose (the main source of energy for our bodies) in their blood.
-As glucose levels fluctuate between high and low, the sugar content in the blood can damage blood vessels, including those in the retina (the thin layer of tissue at the back of the eye which sends signals to the brain via the optic nerve), causing them to rupture and bleed – a result which can be seen by the optometrist through their equipment.
+When someone is living with diabetes their body can’t keep blood sugar (glucose, the main source of energy for our bodies) at a healthy level in their blood.
+If blood sugar goes too high or low, the sugar content in the blood can damage blood vessels, including those in the retina (the thin layer of tissue at the back of the eye which sends signals to the brain), causing them to leak and bleed.
+An optometrist can pick up these changes using their equipment.

 High Blood Pressure